Master of Library & Information Science

 30 credit hour program

 Graduation Procedures: https://uwm.edu/graduateschool/masters-graduation/

 Culminating Experience Requirement

-MLIS students are required to demonstrate proficiency in the field of library and information science.
-INFOST 799 (591): Research in Library and Information Science is the culminating experience for the MLIS program.
+MLIS students are required to demonstrate proficiency in the field of library and information science by successfully completing with a grade of ‘B’ (not B-), INFOST 799 (591): Research Methods in Information Studies – the culminating experience for the MLIS program.
 (Effective Fall 2016)

 Please note: Students who transfer in a research methods course from another university cannot use it as the culminating experience.
-They will need to successfully complete INFOST 799 (591): Research in Library and Information Science or complete the thesis to meet the requirement for the culminating experience.
+They will need to successfully complete INFOST 799 (591): Research Methods in Information Studies or complete the thesis to meet the requirement for the culminating experience.

 Dual Degree Program Requirement

 Students who choose the thesis option in the dual master’s degree programs also need to take an additional 3 credits of thesis coursework.
 Total degree credits vary among the dual master’s programs.
 The MLIS component of each requires 33 credits of SOIS coursework three of which would be taken as thesis credit.
 Students pursuing thesis options in both programs will be required to fulfill each program’s thesis requirement.